nicolalgallacher/Bicep_WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-02.md

 Redevelop your Bicep file from challenge 1 so that it takes inputs to create a Azure Storage Account using parameters, a variable, and returns an output.
    - The Bicep file must use parameters where appropriate
    - A variable for your resources location
+   - Add a Project and Environment Tag of "Bicep" and "Development" respectively.
    - Leave the Access Tier property as Hot
    - The output must return a storage account id
    - Deploy it using the Azure CLI or Powershell
    - Observe the deployment in the Azure Portal

 ## Success Criteria

 1. You can deploy Bicep file using both the CLI or PowerShell